-Will the Library be open for books and study spaces?
+Will the Library be open?

 Will there still be assessment and exams?

 Yes, there will.
 We believe that assessment provides you with a valuable opportunity to revisit your learning, and ensure that you have understood and can apply what you have learned.
-Our approach in academic year 2020/21 will support students t deliver their best work whilst ensuring you are not disadvantaged by any actions related to the pandemic.
+Our approach in academic year 2020/21 will support students to deliver their best work whilst ensuring you are not disadvantaged by any actions related to the pandemic.

 Will the current situation affect my results?